mothur/mothur.github.io/_wiki/edamame.md

 This tells us that we have 152360 sequences that for the most part vary between 248 and 253 bases.
 Interestingly, the longest read in the dataset is 502 bp.
 Be suspicious of this.
 Recall that the reads are supposed to be 251 bp each.
-This read clearly didn\'t assemble well (or at all).
+This read clearly didn't assemble well (or at all).
 Also, note that at least 2.5% of our sequences had some ambiguous base calls.
-We\'ll take care of these issues in the next step when we run [screen.seqs](screen.seqs).
+We'll take care of these issues in the next step when we run [screen.seqs](screen.seqs).

     mothur > screen.seqs(fasta=stability.trim.contigs.fasta, group=stability.contigs.groups, maxambig=0, maxlength=275, maxhomop=8, inputdir=data/mothur)

 This implementation of the command will remove any sequences with ambiguous bases and anything longer than 275 bp.
-There\'s another way to run this using the output from summary.seqs:
+There's another way to run this using the output from summary.seqs:

     mothur > screen.seqs(fasta=stability.trim.contigs.fasta, group=stability.contigs.groups, summary=stability.trim.contigs.summary, maxambig=0, maxlength=275, maxhomop=8, inputdir=data/mothur)